 Following is a list of materials included in this package:

-As a reminder, if you or your covered dependent(s) are eligible for Medicare, you will also receive information from UHC and SilverScript directly, concerning your Medicare Advantage and SilverScript coverage.
+As a reminder, if you or your covered dependent(s) are eligible for Medicare, you will also receive information from UHC and SilverScript directly, concerning your Medicare Advantage and/or SilverScript coverage.

-Annual Enrollment is from Oct.
-10 – Oct.
-27, 2017.
+Annual Enrollment ends Oct.
+26, 2018.
 Review the enclosed benefits information so you can select the right coverage for you and your family.
-During this time, you can enroll online at netbenefits.com or call the Pfizer Benefits Center at 1-877-208-0950, Monday through Friday from 8:30 a.m. to Midnight, Eastern time.
+During this time, you can enroll online at netbenefits.com or call the Pfizer Benefits Center at 1-877-208-0950.
+Benefits representatives are available Monday through Friday from 8:30 a.m. to Midnight, Eastern time.

 Welcome to Annual Enrollment for your 2019 health care coverage.
 This is your opportunity to evaluate your current coverage and determine whether you need to make changes — particularly if your circumstances or health have changed over the last year.

 Review the information in this guide to become familiar with the 2018 medical and prescription drug plan options, the plan changes that are being made for 2019, and how to make a coverage change for Jan.
 1, 2019.